‘Twas two days before Christmas and all ’round the world, we creatures were stirring…

 Christmas in London features live pantomime shows, called panto.
 The tradition goes back to the Restoration after Cromwell’s Commonwealth was ended by the resumed monarchy.
 During the Puritan period, Christmas was banned as a “pagan” holiday, and all the fun ended.
 With the Restoration, theater was allowed again, and one of the things they invented was pantomime for children.

 There is a chorus, which changes costume often, and sometimes children who dance.
-Also sometimes famous actors and actresses take part.
+Sometimes famous actors and actresses take part.
 Usually a great mess is made either by cooking or baking something on stage.
-The audience is engaged in a silly dialogue full of double entendres that the adults hope the children do not understand.
+The audience is engaged in a silly dialogue full of double entendres that the adults hope go over the children’s heads.

-Panto is becoming more modern with themes now including Chanukah, Bollywood, and TV shows.
+Panto is becoming more modern these days, with themes now including Chanukah, Bollywood, and TV shows.

 In France—Oyster Delights